 - February 15, 2024 Letters of Recommendation due.

-- Mid May (or as arranged with departments): On campus interviews (2 days, with prospective faculty mentors, department chair, director, dean, faculty collaborators and Executive Committee).
+- March-May 2024: On campus interviews (2 days, with prospective faculty mentors, department chair, director, dean, faculty collaborators and Executive Committee).

-- On or around July 1: Letters announcing decision, including offers of selection, sent to finalists.
+- June 2024: Letters announcing decision, including offers of selection, sent to finalists.

 - Two weeks after letters sent to finalist: Signed acceptance from postdoctoral scholars due.

 - Summer 2024: Newly appointed postdocs should anticipate some onboarding prior to physically reporting to campus for start date.

-- July 2023+: Start date, as agreed.
-Flexibility is possible in the start date between 1 July 2023 and 30 June 2024, though it is ideal to start early in academic calendar for fall professional development and mentoring.
+- July 2024-October 2024: Start date, as agreed.
+Flexibility is possible in the start date between 1 July 2024 and 30 October 2024, though it is ideal to start early in academic calendar for fall professional development and mentoring.

 These are estimated dates, depending on scale of interest and other factors, exact dates may be modified.
 Departments expressing formal interest will be updated of changes directly.

-- March 27, 2023: Due date for Proposal to Host.
+- September 22, 2023: Proposal to Host opens.
 Remember proposal preparation should be thought of as a cooperative process and may be revised and approved after an iterative consultation with the program's Executive Committee to increase the likelihood of a successful match and experience for all.